 Sometime in September, a couple of nerds and I started working on something simple.

-See, we had an idea of changing the way commerce was done on social media — a way to allow vendors collect payment easily for their products (digital or physical).
+See, we had an idea of changing the way commerce was done on social media — a way to allow vendors to collect payment easily for their products (digital or physical).

 Like any other glorious idea, it needed to be worked on, and we thought we were ready.
 We were a team of 5 product builders — 2 backend devs, 1 front-end dev, 1 UI/UX designer and a business manager.
 It was the ultimate geek squad and you’d think it wouldn’t take long to build a simple app.